pUrGe12/TerminAI_V2/generation_models/README.md

 We must be careful before executing it, in case the model decided to return `sudo rm -rf /*` cause then the user is fuckd.

+Ideally we want a RAG or something that is specifically tailored to only giving out codes for a specific class of operations to handle this.
+For the first product, we'll just use Gemini.